MohdShazan/news-summarization/README.md

 ## 🚀 Project Overview

-This project is part of the **Akaike Technologies Data Science Internship**.
-It allows users to:
+This project allows users to:

 ✅ **Scrape News Articles** using BeautifulSoup & GNews API
 ✅ **Summarize Articles** using Hugging Face Transformers